terraform-google-modules/terraform-google-network/examples/network_service_tiers/README.md

 #  Network Service Tier

-This example configures the Network Service Tier for a project.
+This example configures the Network Service Tier for a project and creates an external IP address.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs